 Q: Where did you meet?

-The questions are basic however they also want to ensure that you have not committed fraud, that the relationship is valid and also that you meet what the US government would consider to be of ‘good character’.
+The questions are basic however they also want to ensure that you have not committed fraud, that the relationship is valid, and also that you meet what the US government would consider being of ‘good character’.
 US visa applications can be very difficult so it is best to ensure that all the documents you have submitted is correct as your answers.
-For a tourist visa they would ask questions such as:
+For a tourist visa, they would ask questions such as:

 Q: Who will take care of your property while away?